 What is managed WordPress hosting?

-Managed hosting isn’t so much a type of plan as it is a description of the service you’ll receive.
 While most hosting plans leave the majority of the work up to you, managed hosting takes some of the responsibility for keeping your site going off your shoulders.
 This makes it an intriguing option for many website owners. 💻💻

 So, what is managed WordPress hosting?

 Managed WordPress hosting, as the name suggests, is a plan where your provider ‘manages’ your site and server for you.
-This means it will take care of various key tasks, like updating your site, so you don’t have to.
-Let’s look more closely at what this might include.
+When you buy managed WordPress hosting, what you’re really buying is this:

 The pros and cons of managed WordPress hosting